 The materials required for this lesson include:

-eSchool, Enhancing Your Emotional Intelligence Skills Worksheet (2018)
+Global College of PME, Enhancing Your Emotional Intelligence Skills Worksheet

-eSchool, Emotional Intelligence Self-Assessment Worksheet (2018)
+Global College of PME, Emotional Intelligence Self-Assessment Worksheet

 These handouts, on the following pages, are designed for printing directly from the lesson plan.
 Ensure you print enough copies for all class participants.